-Following an initial prep day in the world's northernmost city, Longyearbyen, we will load up the snowmobiles and sledges and begin our journey south.
-The 3-hour overland route winds its way through glacially-carved valleys and onto the massive Vestre Grønfjordbreane and Fridtjovbreen Glaciers, before arriving at our final destination beneath two of the most aesthetic peaks in the zone.
-We’ll spend the afternoon setting up a styled-out basecamp - our home for the next 7 days - and then attack our first lines under the midnight sun.
+Following an initial prep day and night in the world's northernmost city, Longyearbyen, we will load up the snowmobiles and sledges and head south.
+The ~3-hour snowmobile journey winds its way through glacially-carved valleys, past distant reindeer herds, and onto the massive Vestre Grønfjordbreane and Fridtjovbreen Glaciers before arriving at our final destination beneath two of the most aesthetic peaks in the zone.
+Whereas most winter tourist visits to Svalbard involve only snowmobiling, that's just the beginning for us.
+Upon reaching our destination, we will spend the afternoon setting up a styled-out basecamp - home for the next 7 days - and then attack our first of many lines under the midnight sun.

 The two peaks flanking camp are slotted with couloirs, perfectly illuminated by the morning light on one side and the midnight sun on the other.
 Neighboring valleys also provide objectives that have never before been ridden, and are perfect for days we feel like getting our tour on.
-After a week of human-powered shredding we will fire up the snowmobiles and head back towards civilization.
+After a week of human-powered shredding we will be met by the snowmobiles and head back towards civilization.

-As words just don't do it justice, be sure to scope our Svalbard photo gallery from our inaugural expedition in 2015!
+As words just don't do it justice, be sure to scope the photos we've posted using the #svalgnar2018 hashtag on Instagram and Facebook, as well as the full Svalbard photo gallery from our inaugural expedition in 2015!

-We will feature a 2:3 guide-to-client ratio with 4 guides total: 2 mountain guides and 2 camp guides/cooks.
+We will feature a 2:3 guide-to-client ratio with 4 guides total: 2 ski/splitboard guides and 2 polar guides/camp cooks.
 Legendary Ski Mountaineer Ptor Spricenieks will Lead Guide with 40 Tribes’ Founder & Director Ryan Koupal as Tail Guide.
 Ryan personally scouted the location in 2013, and tail guided our inaugural expedition to the zone in 2015.
 Meet our guide team.